Tipser/slate/source/includes/_tipser-react-elements.md

 If you want to render Tipser-Elements' components on the server side, you can do it in three steps:
 1. At the beginning you have to know ids of products and collections that you want to render on specific url.
 2. Before rendering you have to prepare the state which contains the data necessary to render specific components.
-It is easy to build this state - our lib includes tool to do it!
+It is easy to build this state - our lib includes the tool to do it!
 3. The state you have to apply to `TipserElementsProvider` as `initialState` prop
 4. You have to transfer the state on the frontend side and apply as `initialState` to `TipserElementsProvider` on the frontend side.